kolaoba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes owner of the file hello to user betty 4-groups creates an empty file called hello
-5-execute adds execute permission to hello file
+5-execute adds execute permission to hello file 6-multiple_permissions script adds execute permission to the owner and group owner, and read permission to other users, to the file hello